prorounak2005/Linux-and-privacy-guide-for-newbies/Newbies_Guide_To_Linux.md

    * [Inkscape](https://inkscape.org/) - Inkscape is a free and open-source vector graphics editor used to create vector images, primarily in Scalable Vector Graphics (SVG) format.
 Other formats can be imported and exported. (- wikipedia)
    * [Krita](https://krita.org/) - Krita is a free and open-source raster graphics editor designed primarily for digital painting and 2D animation.
 The software runs on Windows, macOS, Linux, Android, and Chrome OS. (-Wikipedia)
    * [Kdenlive](https://kdenlive.org/en/download) - An awesome video editor made by kde.
 It can do all the work you need.
+   * [Obs studio](https://obsproject.com/) - A screen recorder used my streamers and professionals.

+## Troubleshooting / Tips and tricks

+## Learn more about linux
+### Command line
+It is good to have to knowledge about linux.
+Specially about the command line.
+If u are a newbie and don't know how to get started with command line.
+You should watch [this video](https://youtu.be/s3ii48qYBxA) by [Distrotube](https://www.youtube.com/c/DistroTube/videos) .